 “Our law firm faces bad cops in court now and then, Lendina.
 But your suggestion that the Chicago Police are breaking the law as a matter of policy is something with which I must respectfully disagree.”

 “Adding to what John has said, the city of Chicago has 13,000 Police Officers and about 1800 ancillary employees.
 It’s one of the oldest police departments in the world.
-The number of bad apples that get exposed each year is minuscule when you consider the force's size.”
+The number of bad apples exposed yearly is minuscule when considering the force's size.”

 “Still,” Lendina said, “how do you defend yourselves in a world that has become so violent, and you are on the front lines?”

-“We rely on the police and personal security services,” John Merrick said.
+“We rely on the police and personal security services,” John Merrick said, gently pointing to their security guard.

 Anne Merrick fixed her gaze on Lendina Bisha.
-Anne’s expression showed unwavering concentration; her voice sharp as a Ginzu knife.
+Anne’s expression showed unwavering concentration; her voice sharp as a surgeon’s scalpel.

 “John's comment, Lendina, doesn't mean we are like sheep waiting to be slaughtered, accepting these threats to our lives.
 Our law firm investigates those threatening us to identify possible legal remedies.”